Su Santiago R. Palmer serves 252 students in grades Kindergarten-8.

-Su Santiago R. Palmer placed in the top 20% of all schools in Puerto Rico for overall test scores (math proficiency is top 30%, and reading proficiency is top 20%) for the 2018-19 school year.
+Su Santiago R. Palmer placed in the top 20% of all schools in Puerto Rico for overall test scores (math proficiency is top 50%, and reading proficiency is bottom 50%) for the 2020-21 school year.

 The percentage of students achieving proficiency in math is 57% (which is higher than the Puerto Rico state average of 33%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 69% (which is higher than the Puerto Rico state average of 45%) for the 2018-19 school year.

-Su Santiago R. Palmer's student population of 353 students has stayed relatively flat over five school years.
+Su Santiago R. Palmer's student population of 252 students has declined by 27% over five school years.

 Total Classroom Teachers